cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-apps/configuration/private-networks.md

     $ cloudflared tunnel create acme-network
     ```

-1. Finally, configure your tunnel with the IP/CIDR range of your private network.
+1. Configure your tunnel with the IP/CIDR range of your private network.

     ```bash
     $ cloudflared tunnel route ip add 12.55.0.0/16